-Scale Levels: (choose one) Wh ere there is sufficie nt evidence to rate current pro ficiency on this indicator, assign a proficiency level by checking or ne of the four proficiency levels below.
-If not being rated at this time, leave blank: rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what at has been observe ed that reflects current proficie ency on this indicator?
+Scale Levels: (choose one) Whe ere there is sufficient t evidence to rate current prof iciency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
+If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
 The examples above are illustrative and do not reflect an exclusive list of what is expected):

-Highly Effective Effective Needs Improvement Unsatisfactory What strategies have you considered using that would increase the professional knowledge opportunities for colleagues across the school district in the area of setting high academic expectations How might you incorporate community members and other stakeholder groups into the establishment and support of high academic expectations?
+Highly Effective Effective Needs Improvement Unsatisfactory What strategies have you considered using that would increase the professional knowledge opportunities for colleagues across the school district in the area of setting high academic expectations for students?
+How might you incorporate community members and other stakeholder groups into the establishment and support of high academic expectations?
 What are 2-3 key strategies you have thought about using that would increase your consistency in creating and supporting high academic expectations for every student?
-What might be some strategies you could use to create or support high academic expectations of students? for students?
+What might be some strategies you could use to create or support high academic expectations of students?